 For more information or if you have questions about Priority and Focus school participation, please contact Connie McCall, Department Analyst for the Office of Education Improvement and Innovation, at 517-373-4226 or by email at email@example.com or firstname.lastname@example.org.

 New Superintendent's Dropout Challenge participants can sign up at: www.surveymonkey.com/s/2014-15DropoutChallengeSignupSurvey.

 IF YOUR BUILDING OR DISTRICT HAS BEEN PART OF THE CHALLENGE IN THE PAST, NO FURTHER ACTION IS NECESSARY AT THIS TIME.
 You will automatically be re-enrolled.
-If your school/district is new, you should enroll.
-If a single building, explore if your district would like to have all of its schools participate.
+If you are registering as a new single building, you may want to explore whether your district would like to have all of its schools participate.

 - IES-Dropout Practice Guide

 - IES-Reducing Behavior Problems in the Elementary School Classroom

 - IES-Structuring Out-of-School Time to Improve Academic Achievement

 - IES-Improving Adolescent Literacy: Effective Classroom and Intervention Practices